Year 10 Update - Summer Term

 As we look ahead to Year 11, it is with a mix of gratitude and sadness that we say goodbye to our current team of Year 10 tutors.
 These individuals have played a crucial role in the academic and personal development of your children over the last four years, and I cannot thank them enough for their dedication, compassion, and unwavering support.

-Our tutors have been the first point of contact for your children each day, providing a safe and stable environment where they could start their day with structure, encouragement and guidance.
-But their role goes far beyond taking the register.
+Our tutors have been the first point of contact for your children each day, providing a safe and stable environment, structure, encouragement and guidance.
+But their role goes far beyond this.

 They have: